List of MPs for constituencies in Wales (2024–present)

 This is a list of members of Parliament (MPs) elected to the House of Commons of the United Kingdom by Welsh constituencies for the fifty-ninth Parliament of the United Kingdom (2024–present).

 It includes MPs elected at the 2024 general election, held on 4 July 2024.

-The number of constituences in Wales reduced from 40 to 32 at this election.
+The number of constituencies in Wales was reduced from 40 to 32 at this election.
 The Conservative Party representation in Wales was wiped out.